EB1 Success In Handling Approvals, RFEs, and Denials

 Introducing an Independent Expert Opinion Letter

-Morningside Evaluations (the go to credential evaluation agency) provides experts on demand who can review your case and write an expert opinion letter that could perhaps better explain the scientific significance of the client’s accomplishments.
-I had a client who was a geologist and based on her assessment as to how much oil was in the cavity, the major oil company she worked for would decide whether or not to set up an entire drilling installation.
-The U.S. adjudicating officer denied the case on the grounds that in his opinion, this geologists’ role was not critical to the organization.
-We then hired a Morningside expert to write an opinion letter on this issue and then we re-filed the case and we won without any further issues.
-So, sometimes, when we re-file a case we may recommend including an expert opinion letter just add more scientific gravitas to the case.
-These expert letters can cost up to $2,000.00 so it’s not something we’d recommend to a client lightly or with an initial case filing, but it could indeed be a game changer should the case run into challenges.
+Morningside Evaluations (the go-to credential evaluation agency) provides experts on demand who can review your case and write an expert opinion letter that could perhaps better explain the scientific significance of the client’s accomplishments.
+I had a client who was a geologist, and based on her assessment as to how much oil was in the cavity, the major oil company she worked for would decide whether or not to set up an entire drilling installation.
+The U.S. adjudicating officer denied the case on the grounds that in his opinion, this geologist’s role was not critical to the organization.
+We then hired a Morningside expert to write an opinion letter on this issue, and then we re-filed the case, and we won without any further issues.
+So, sometimes, when we re-file a case, we may recommend including an expert opinion letter to add more scientific gravitas to the case.
+These expert letters can cost up to $2,000.00 so it’s not something we’d recommend to a client lightly or with an initial case filing, but it could indeed be a game-changer should the case run into challenges.

 Administrative Appeals Office (AAO) Decisions

-When cases are appealed, and some lawyers will appeal a case rather than simply re-file a case, the Administrative Appeals Office (AAO) the body that reviews appellate cases may publish their decision on a particular issue whether or not they approve or deny the case.
-The purpose of the publishing the AAO decision is to provide guidance to USCIS adjudicating officers and practicing immigration lawyers as to what the latest adjudicating guidelines and standards are concerning particular issues.
-These decisions are published online, and although they are filed in date order there is no way to know without reading every single case in turn, to determine if there is particular decision that touches directly upon the issue you may need support your particular case.
+When cases are appealed, and some lawyers will appeal a case rather than simply re-file a case, the Administrative Appeals Office (AAO), the body that reviews appellate cases, may publish its decision on a particular issue, whether or not it approves or denies the case.
+The purpose of publishing the AAO decision is to provide guidance to USCIS adjudicating officers and practicing immigration lawyers as to what the latest adjudicating guidelines and standards are concerning particular issues.
+These decisions are published online, and although they are filed in date order, there is no way to know without reading every single case in turn, to determine if there is a particular decision that touches directly upon the issue you may need to support your particular case.

 Conclusion